We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Some individuals or small companies just don’t have the money to pay a judgment.
 This reduces the value of your case.
 The defendant has the advantage of challenging you to go ahead and get a verdict as trial, as it doesn’t have assets sufficient for you to satisfy a judgment.
 That gives a defendant some leverage in settlement negotiations.

-In our initial free consultation with you, we’ll discuss the defendant company and whether it makes sense to sue it.
+Early on, we’ll discuss the defendant company and whether it makes sense to sue it.
 Generally, collectability is not a concern and is a non-issue for most mid-size to larger companies.
 Even with smaller companies, it may not be an issue, but it’s definitely a factor to consider as we discuss how much your case is worth.